andr-ew/nest_/doc/txt.md

 ### affordance

-a base affordance type for the `_enc` and `_key` groups - all other affordances in the group inherit from this type. the user may extend this type in order to define a custom affordance that responds to the relevant input.
+a base affordance type for the `_txt` group - all other affordances in the group inherit from this type and share the display properties. the user may extend this type in order to define a custom affordance with text output.

 ### number